 Find out more about ways you might be able to reduce your council tax in our guide 6 ways you might be able to save money on your Council Tax.

-The current Inheritance Tax threshold, called the ‘nil-rate band’, will remain frozen at £325,000.
+The current Inheritance Tax threshold, called the ‘nil-rate band’, remains frozen at £325,000 in the 2024/25 tax year.
 It has stood at this level since April 2009, and any assets over and above this amount are usually subject to tax at 40%.
 There’s also a main residence allowance.
 This allowance applies in addition to the existing nil rate band, but only where the person who has died is transferring a property that was once their home, to their direct descendants (i.e. children or grandchildren).
 The residence nil-rate band is currently £175,000, having increased to this limit in April 2020.

-These thresholds will continue to be frozen at this level until at least 2026, seeing more people paying this tax on death, as property prices in particular continue to rise.
+These thresholds will continue to be frozen at this level until at least 2028, seeing more people paying this tax on death, as property prices rise.
 Find out more in our guide Understanding Inheritance Tax.

 What can you do about it?